-Our literary focus for the 1st quarter was through Aesop’s Fables-
+Our literary focus for the 1st semester was through Aesop’s Fables-

 We would read the story several times, discussed the story, characters and moral.
 We also learned how to write a story from developing the character, such as writing their thoughts in

 “The Boy Who Cried Wolf” and “The Milkmaid”

 To different ways of retelling of the story as in

 “The Lion and the Mouse”, “The Millar, His Son, and Their Donkey”,

 “The Fox and the Goat”, and “The Fox and the Stork”.